RobertPaddock/Hyades-ICF-Scripts/README.md

 As above, but for simulations performed in the altenative code Helios (the front scripts allow a shared analysis script to be used, despite the two codes).

 **Analysis**
 Takes the opened file, and runs analysis to plot the data, and calculate key variables (CR, gain, implosion velocity etc.).
-The adiabat reported by this script cannot be trusted.
 Calls the Report script for the final plots.

 **Report**
 Produces the large, full screen figure with a number of key plots.